Ultrahigh-dimensional Robust and Efficient Sparse Regression using Non-Concave Penalized Density Power Divergence: Conclusion

+It is highly important to extend our theory and computational algorithm for heavy tailed error distributions (e.g., Laplace or double-exponential) which are also useful in the context of robustness.
+Our assumptions (A1)-(A3) do not depend on the tail nature of the error distribution, but (A4) does.
+Therefore, one possible avenue to establish consistency of MNPDPDE under heavy-tailed error is by weakening Assumption (A4) appropriately, and then following in the lines of \cite{FanLiWang17} replacing their Huber loss by our DPD loss and $l_1$ penalization by the non-concave penalties.

-There are at least two extensions of the above work.
+There are at least two further extensions of our present work.
 Firstly, one can consider graphical models, where robust high-dimensional estimation is in its infancy.
 Little is known about the theoretical properties of such estimators and required conditions \citep{SunLi12,HiroseEtal17}, and our analysis in Section~\ref{subsec:results} provide a road-map towards obtaining parallel results in graphical models with generalized error distributions.
 Secondly, incorporating group penalties is of interest from a practical perspective, in order to perform robust analysis taking into account known structured sparsity patterns among predictors.
+We hope to pursue some of these extensions in future.